alphagov/govuk-design-system/src/patterns/addresses/index.md

 ### When to use textarea

+Use a textarea to offer users a manual option to enter an address, such as for international addresses or when users cannot find their address using an address lookup.

-Use a textarea if you expect a broad range of address formats and you do not need to format the address for print or use specific sub-parts of the address (for example, street or postcode).
+A textarea is useful when you expect a broad range of address formats and you do not need to format the address for print or use specific sub-parts of the address (for example, street or postcode).

 ### When not to use textarea

-You should not use a textarea if you:

-- need to separate an address into accurate sub-parts (for example, street or postcode)
+You should not use a textarea if you need to separate an address into accurate sub-parts (for example, street or postcode).
-- need to help users look up an address

 ### How a textarea works